cfwheels/cfwheels/guides/command-line-tools/wheels-generate-commands.md

 ![wheels new - step 3](<../.gitbook/assets/Screen Shot 2022-06-18 at 12.32.14 PM.png>)

 You can set what you want to use as your reload password or accept the default.
-Please make sure to change this before you go into produciton.
-Ideally this should be kept out of your source repository by using somethign like the (CFWheels DotEnvSettings Plugin)\[[https://www.forgebox.io/view/cfwheels-dotenvsettings](https://www.forgebox.io/view/cfwheels-dotenvsettings)].
+Please make sure to change this before you go into production.
+Ideally this should be kept out of your source repository by using something like the (CFWheels DotEnvSettings Plugin)\[[https://www.forgebox.io/view/cfwheels-dotenvsettings](https://www.forgebox.io/view/cfwheels-dotenvsettings)].

 ![wheels new - step 4](<../.gitbook/assets/Screen Shot 2022-06-18 at 12.32.43 PM.png>)

-The datasource is somethign you'll have to take care of unless you opt to use the H2 Embedded database in a Lucee server.
+The datasource is something you'll have to take care of unless you opt to use the H2 Embedded database in a Lucee server.
 Here you can define the datasource name if you would like to use something different than the application name.

 ![wheels new - step 5](<../.gitbook/assets/Screen Shot 2022-06-18 at 12.33.18 PM.png>)